 In this case, what types of third-party data does the DMP collect?
 Usually, the Device IDs passed to the ad exchanges contain:

 “Hold up, a piece of software designed to store & analyze data for marketing purposes?
-Isn’t that a CDP as well?” – asked the voice of an ad tech enthusiast in my head.
+Isn’t that a customer data platform (CDP) as well?” – asked the voice of an ad tech enthusiast in my head.

-To not get him confused and shed more light on the peculiarities of data management platforms, let’s dive into the differences.
+To not get him confused and shed more light on the peculiarities of data management platforms and customer data platforms, let’s dive into the differences and help you understand “What is a customer data platform?”.

-As mentioned above, both platforms serve as data warehouses, but their purposes and functions differ.
+As mentioned above, both CDPs and DMPs serve as data warehouses/data management software, but their purposes and functions have some key differences.

 This difference is fundamental.
 With DMPs, advertisers get anonymized information on the user’s device.
 Third-party cookies can’t cover cross-device information like multiple email addresses or detailed behaviors.

-On the other hand, CDPs unify scattered cross-platform data into a single user identifier.
+On the other hand, customer data platforms unify scattered cross-platform anonymous data into unified customer profiles.
 So the abstract male Kyiv citizen aged 20-25 looking for a toaster turns into a specific person with an email address, transactional, demographic, and engagement data.

-The other significant point in the “data management platform vs. customer data platform” debate is how long the gathered data is stored.
+The other significant point in the “customer data platform vs. data management platform” debate is how long the gathered data is stored.

-CDP vendors build their platforms to retain data for longer periods of time.
+CDP vendors build their platforms to retain customer data for longer periods of time.
 And that makes total sense if you think about their purpose.
-The more data the advertiser has on the user – the more detailed the user portrait it gets.
+The more data the advertiser has on the user, the more detailed the user portrait becomes.

-Better user profile = more relevant marketing = higher CTRs = higher incomes.
+Better user profile = better customer experience = more relevant marketing = higher CTRs = higher incomes.
 DMPs work differently.
 They store data for 90 days tops.
 This, however, doesn’t make them better or worse, just different.

 You see, if you’re an advertiser who sells toasters, you don’t need people who intended to buy one a year ago.
 That’s where DMPs come in handy.
 Third-party data is cheaper and easier to obtain, so sometimes, it’s more cost-effective to use a DMP.

-Obviously enough, DMP vs. CDP is a matter of pricing.
+Obviously enough, CDP vs DMP is a matter of pricing.

-An average monthly subscription to a CDP starts from 20 to 60k USD, and we don’t count maintenance costs the setup.
+An average monthly subscription to a customer data platform starts from 20 to 60k USD, and we don’t count maintenance costs and setup of data sources.
 At the same time, an average DMP subscription will cost you from 1 to 6k USD.

 So yes, those really ARE different platforms, each working better for a specific use case.
 But it doesn’t mean that these two can not co-exist in a single solution.